GraphVec: Cross-Domain Graph Vectorization for Graph-Level Representation Learning: More Results

 \subsection{Few-shot Learning with Fewer Labeled Samples}

-As shown in Figure \ref{fig:app_1_shot}, the classification accuracy of our method GraphVec-FM increases as the number of labeled samples increases.
-Our GraphVec-FM with 20-shot even outperforms the competitors with 50-shot in Table \ref{tab:fewshot_res} of the main paper.
+As shown in Figure \ref{fig:app_1_shot}, the classification accuracy of our method GraphVec increases as the number of labeled samples increases.
+Our GraphVec with 20-shot even outperforms the competitors with 50-shot in Table \ref{tab:fewshot_res} of the main paper.